ColOfAbRiX/the-road-to-fp/03_case_classes.md

 Now with your special `Money` type, the compiler will tell you if you try to pass arguments in the wrong order.

+Scala type alias defined with `type` is not the same thing and it can't be used as an alternative to newtype because, as the name suggests, it's only an alias and the compiler will treat it in all contexts as its base type.

 When using the newtype pattern there are other considerations to make that concern performance as they add overhead and it might not always be a good idea to use them or to use the vanilla Scala